 Bottle caps, in all shapes and sizes, are usually tossed in the trash after you finish a drink and recycle the bottle.
-Instead of throwing away plastic and metal bottle caps from your choice of drink, start collecting them in a jar and turn them into unique and personable items for your home.
+Instead of throwing away plastic and metal bottle caps from your choice of beverage, start collecting them in a jar and turn them into unique and personable items for your home.

 Not sure which bottle caps to save?
 Look for small colorful bottle caps, such as those that come on top of plastic soda and specialty water bottles, ones with brand logos, such as those that come on top of glass beer and novelty soda bottles, and large metal bottle caps that usually come on top of glass juice bottles.

 One of the easiest items to make from bottle caps are magnets.
 With a bit of hot glue and some miniature magnets usually found at your local craft or hobby store, transform your collection of bottle caps into some personal flair for your refrigerator.
 You can either flip the cap over and glue a small photo or image to the inside of the cap or glue the magnet to the inside of the bottle cap to display the logo and design already on the cap.
 Either way, make your magnets personable to reflect your style.

 With some fishing line or heavy-duty string, create a wind chime to call your own.
-You can arrange the bottle caps in a random fashion or pick like-sized caps and arrange them in a particular order, such as in an ombre or rainbow design.
+You can arrange the bottle caps randomly or pick like-sized caps and arrange them in a particular order, such as in an ombre or rainbow design.
 Bottle cap wind chimes also make great novelty gifts for those who enjoy a particular beverage.

 Decorate a Table Top